sillsdev/docu-notion-sample-site/README.md

 2. In Notion, duplicate [this root documentation page](https://hattonjohn.notion.site/Documentation-Template-Docusaurus-0e998b32da3c47edad0f62a25b49818c) to your own account.
 You can rename it anything you like.

-3. In order for notion-pull-mdx to read your site via Notion's API, you need to create what Notion calls an "integration".
+3. In order for docu-notion to read your site via Notion's API, you need to create what Notion calls an "integration".
 Follow [these instructions](https://developers.notion.com/docs/getting-started) to make an integration and get your token. **Limit your integration to "READ" access**.

 4. To test locally, define two environment variables: